ayushsreejith06/MAX/docs/phase1-verification.md

 **PHASE 1 INCOMPLETE**

-While the core architecture and most functionality is in place, the following critical items must be addressed:
+While the core architecture and most functionality is in place, and the backend has been successfully converted to Fastify, the following critical items must be addressed:

-1. Backend framework alignment (Fastify vs Express)
-2. Missing POST /agents/create API endpoint
-3. Broken sector detail page (missing API functions)
-4. Theme system not properly integrated
+1. Theme system not properly integrated (ThemeProvider missing)
+2. Missing `getSectorById` API function in frontend
+3. `getAgents` function doesn't support sectorId parameter
-5. Create sector should use modal instead of inline form
+4. Create sector should use modal instead of inline form

 Once these issues are resolved, Phase 1 will be complete and ready for Phase 2 development.